I review digital products and companies claiming that they know how to help you to make money online.

 In other words, the only way how people within the structure make money is via recruiting.

-Such pyramid schemes are illegal in most countries, simple because this “model” is not sustainable, and the whole structure looks like this:
+Such pyramid schemes are illegal in most countries, simply because this “model” is not sustainable, and the whole structure looks like this:

-The only people who make money are at the top, while the rest is losing the money.
+The only people who make money are at the top, while the rest is losing money.

-It is a matter of time until the structure crashes.
+It is a matter of time before the structure crashes.

-They don’t provide you with any training as for example IM Master Academy.
+They don’t provide you with any training for example IM Master Academy.

-Solely based on that, PetronPay can be considered as a pyramid scheme
+Solely based on that, PetronPay can be considered a pyramid scheme

 Why are they still around?